 Interview with Amanda Liston, Season 3 King of the Nerds

 I started watching TBS's King of the Nerds back in the first season.
 I'm generally not a fan of reality shows, but this one was different.
 It was entertaining, and you could somewhat relate to the characters.
 Season 3 caught my attention because I thought TBS did a great job picking out the cast members.
 Over time, I started tweeting and interacting with the cast members.
-One cast member in particular stood out, and that was Amanda.
-She came across as likable, friendly, and really down to earth.
-Amanda wasn't talking nerd every five seconds, nor was she thinking she was better than everyone else.
-This intrigued me, and I wanted to learn more about her.
+Amidst the competitive landscape of TBS's King of the Nerds, Amanda Liston emerged as a standout figure for her authenticity and down-to-earth perspective.
+This conversation explores the intersection of nerd culture, personal resilience, and the behind-the-scenes reality of competitive entertainment.
 I reached out to her Publicist via email and set up an interview with her.
-I hope you enjoy learning more about Amanda through this interview...
+I hope you enjoy learning more about Amanda through this interview.

 When did you first identify with being a nerd?
 How did that impact you during high school?